 - Enable Alarms on AWS Cloudwatch.

-- Enable the Billing Alarm to avoid unwanted charges for usage.
+- Enable the Billing Alarm to avoid unwanted usage charges.

 - Use Reserved Instances!
 If you are going to stay in AWS for a long time reserve, it will save you up to 30%.